 Fire-retardant materials should not be confused with fire-resistant materials.
-Fire-retardant materials are designed to burn much more slowly, in comparison to some of their more flammable counterparts (such as plywood and fibreboard.)
+Fire-retardant materials are designed to burn much more slowly, in comparison to some of their more flammable counterparts such as plywood and fibreboard.

 How concrete behaves under high temperatures depends upon its composition of materials.
 This is to say that the quality of both cement and aggregates used will affect the fire resistance of building elements.
 Usually, reinforced concrete will tolerate temperatures of up to 1000°C for about sixty minutes before it begins to lose its strength.
-We cover this subject in more detail in our guide to the fire resistance of concrete.
+We cover this subject in more detail in our guide to the fire resistance of concrete structures.

 Cast iron is not frequently used as a common building material.
 This is because of its behaviour under high temperatures.
 When exposed to heat and then suddenly cooled, cast iron will shatter into pieces.
-Because of this, cast iron will often be covered with brickwork or another more stable fire-resistant material, such as concrete.
+Because of this, it will often be covered with brickwork or another more stable fire-resistant material, such as concrete.

 Fire-resistant materials are treated to reinforce them against extreme temperatures.
-These materials cannot be 100% fire-resistant however; fireproofing is a method that works to massively reduce their susceptibility to fire.
-Ultimately there is not a single material that cannot ultimately be destroyed by the effects of heat.
+However, these materials cannot be 100% fire-resistant; fireproofing is a method that works to massively reduce their susceptibility to fire.
+Ultimately there is not a single material that cannot be destroyed by the effects of heat.
 It is for this reason that passive fire protection is so important.

 Choosing the right materials is only a small part of protecting buildings against fire.
 If you’re interested in finding out more, we recommend you start with our article on structural measures to prevent the spread of fire.